mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 <summary>Describe the two characteristics.</summary>

-According to Galileo, scientific means repeatable, so that anyone will be able to repeat the exact same experiment and get the exact same results (at least in theory) or by the presented result get to the same outcome.&#x20;
+According to Galileo, scientific means repeatable, so that anyone will be able to repeat the exact same experiment and get the exact same results (at least in theory) or by the presented result get to the same outcome.

 According to Karl Popper each scientific experiment must be falsifiable, which means that it can be turned around and proved false.